Azerbaijan discloses number of MP candidates registered for early parliamentary election

 By Elchin Mehdiyev – Trend:

-As many as 2,431 people have applied for participation in the early parliamentary elections in Azerbaijan to be held Feb.
-9, Chairman of Azerbaijani Central Election Commission (CEC) Mazahir Panahov said at the CEC meeting on Jan.
-15, Trend reports.
+As many as 2,431 people have applied for participation in the early parliamentary elections scheduled for February 9 in Azerbaijan, Chairman of the Azerbaijani Central Election Commission (CEC) Mazahir Panahov said.

-Panahov said that the candidacies of 1,396 people have already been registered.
+Panahov made the remark at the CEC meeting in Baku on Jan.
+21, Trend reports.

-The chairman added that in connection with the elections, 77 international observers passed accreditation.
+“During the CEC meeting the candidacies of 2,358 people were approved,” Panahov said.

-“The process has not been completed yet,” Panahov added.
-“The number of accredited observers is expected to increase.”
+Panahov said 2,247 people obtained signature lists and 1,774 of them have returned the lists.
+About 1,542 people have already been registered.

 Follow Trend on Telegram.
 Only most interesting and important news